ollita7/kiwi/README.md

     }
     ```

-2. On the server you must define the function that is going to be executed everytime that an action or a controller has the @Authorization decorator.
-If that function return false the service is going to return 401 http error, in other case it will contnue the normal execution path.
+2. On the server define the function that is going to be executed everytime an action or a controller has the `@Authorize` decorator.
+If that function returns `false` the service is going to return 401 HTTP error, in other case it will continue the normal execution path.

     ```javascript
     import { createKiwiServer } from 'kiwi-server';
     import { TestController } from './test-controller';
     import { TestController2 } from './test-controller2';

-    function validateAuthentication(roles: Array<string>){
+    function validateAuthentication(roles: Array<string>) {
         console.log(roles);
         return false;
     }